The importance of strength training as we age

 A man on a bike at the top of a hill

-Overall, strengthening and taking care of our muscles plays a crucial role in our physical health as we begin to age.
+Overall, aiming to improve our muscle strength and muscle health plays a crucial role in our physical health as we begin to age.

 If you currently have a health insurance policy, it's worth checking to see the benefits included in your policy.
 Often physiotherapy sessions can be included as part of the core cover and discounted gym memberships.